hl-valdemar/BSc-Thesis/report/main.typ

     ]
 }

-#note[
+//#note[
-- Use consistent mathematical notation throughout
+//- Use consistent mathematical notation throughout
-- Include clear figures and diagrams
+//- Include clear figures and diagrams
-- Provide code snippets for key implementations
+//- Provide code snippets for key implementations
-- Reference related work appropriately
+//- Reference related work appropriately
-- Writing style: maintain an academic tone while ensuring readability.
+//- Writing style: maintain an academic tone while ensuring readability.
 Use precise technical language but explain complex concepts clearly.
 Include examples and visualizations to aid understanding.
-]

-#note[
+//]
+//
+//#note[
-    Maybe there is not enough natural stochasticiy in the environment's reward-state transition dynamics to make this interesting.
+//    Maybe there is not enough natural stochasticiy in the environment's reward-state transition dynamics to make this interesting.
-    Maybe this could remidied by:
+//    Maybe this could remidied by:
-    - Making the chain length random between episodes?
+//    - Making the chain length random between episodes?
-    - Making the reward for reaching a terminal state random following a pre-determined distribution (by sampling the rewards from pre-determined distributions corresponding to each terminal state, we can still make assumptions about the desired behavior --- bigger mean rewards $=>$ higher desired sample rates for trained model).
+//    - Making the reward for reaching a terminal state random following a pre-determined distribution (by sampling the rewards from pre-determined distributions corresponding to each terminal state, we can still make assumptions about the desired behavior --- bigger mean rewards $=>$ higher desired sample rates for trained model).
-]

-#todo[Add title page.]
-#todo[Add an abstract.]
+//]

 #let title = "BSc Thesis"
 #let authors = (